University of British Columbia Okanagan: Okanagan University College

-The current site of UBC Okanagan was initially used by Okanagan University College (OUC), which was founded in 1989 (in principle) as a part of a plan by the government to improve access to post-secondary education in the Southern Interior British Columbia.
+The current site of UBC Okanagan was initially used by Okanagan University College (OUC), which was founded in 1989 (in principle) as a part of a plan by the government to improve access to post-secondary education in the Southern Interior of British Columbia.
 Initially, degrees were awarded in partnership with other universities, but by 1995, the university college began granting degrees in its name.
 In the late 1990s, OUC started lobbying efforts to gain full university status.

 University of British Columbia

 In December 2002, the British Columbia Progress Board submitted a report to the provincial government, recognizing the need to expand post-secondary education in the Okanagan.
-The board, chaired by the University of British Columbia president Martha Piper, recommended that the province extend "the mandate of an existing provincial University to Kelowna...."
+The board, chaired by the University of British Columbia president Martha Piper, recommended that the province extend "the mandate of an existing provincial University to Kelowna".

-In March 2004, BC Premier Gordon Campbell and UBC President Martha Piper held a press conference, announcing that OUC would be dissolved.
+In March 2004, British Columbia premier Gordon Campbell and UBC president Martha Piper held a press conference, announcing that OUC would be dissolved.
 OUC's university operations would be consolidated at its North Kelowna Campus and would come under the University of British Columbia.
 The other programs and campuses of OUC would form a new community college, which would later take on the name Okanagan College.
-The OUC Board was reportedly not invited to the press conference.
+The OUC board was reportedly not invited to the press conference.
 It had not been told in advance of the imminent demise of the OUC Board and removal or the termination of the majority of the OUC board members.

-According to the Ministry backgrounder released at the time, the affiliation between UBC Vancouver and UBC Okanagan would be "based on the highly successful University of California model" and that "UBC Okanagan and UBC Vancouver will each have an independent senate to set academic priorities for their respective institutions, based regional needs and priorities.
-At the same time, they will share a common board of governors, with strong representation from each region."

-As of December 2019, UBC's Okanagan campus is represented on the UBC Board of Governors by John Klironomos and Nicole Udzenija.

 Academics

-UBC's Okanagan campus offers a wide range of undergraduate and graduate (Ph.D. & Masters) programs.
+UBC Okanagan offers a wide range of undergraduate and graduate (Ph.D. & Masters) programs.
 There are more than 50 undergraduate programs in Arts, Education, Engineering, Fine Arts, Human Kinetics, Management, Media, Medicine, Nursing, and Sciences.
-The university also offers graduate programs in the following areas: Biology, Biochemistry, and Molecular Biology, Chemistry, Computer Sciences, Education, Engineering, English, Earth, and Environmental Sciences, Fine Arts, Interdisciplinary Graduate Studies, Management, Mathematics, Medical Physics, Nursing, Psychology, and Social Work.
+The university also offers graduate programs in the following areas: Biology, Biochemistry, and Molecular Biology, Chemistry, Physics, Computer Sciences, Education, Engineering, English, Earth, and Environmental Sciences, Fine Arts, Interdisciplinary Graduate Studies, Management, Mathematics, Medical Physics, Nursing, Psychology, and Social Work.